 Test your page in the browser.
 If it doesn't work as expected Apache's error log (/var/log/apache2/error_log.people_ee_ssl @ people.ee.ethz.ch) might give a clue.

 Additional users/passwords can be added with htpasswd -s ~/.htpasswd anotheruser.
 Additionally, it's possible to use different password files for different subdirectories or files, for example ~/.htpasswd01 for directory ~/public_html/bla01 and ~/.htpasswd02 for directory ~/public_html/bla02 - it all depends on your needs.

 LDAP Directory Service

-For access control against registered D-ITET users and groups a more complex htaccess file is needed based on 5 different sections.
+For access control against registered D-ITET users and groups a more complex htaccess file is needed based on three different sections.
 All sections together are setting up the entire htaccess file.